bricel/DrutNet/README.txt

 	Service.UserGet - Load a user
 	Service.NodeSave - Save a node

-- To Upload files using the API the the Class CURL Services, here is a brief overview of the function :
+- To Upload files using the API use the Class CURL , here is a brief overview of the function :
 	Curl.Login - Login to Drupal with CURL Curl.UploadFile - Upload a file to a CCK file/image field (require the file_form module provide in the '/Drupal Module' folder)